-This assignment gives you the opportunity to explore the role of photography in contemporary media.
+This assignment gives you the opportunity to explore the function of documentary photography today.

 Before you begin writing your paper, you must first do some research.

-Consider the significance of photography in Ritchin’s and McLuhan’s articles.
-Summarize each author’s opinion of photography (you must discuss both readings).
-What do the authors think are the positive aspects of photography?
+- Consider the significance of documentary photography in Ritchin’s chapter.
+Do you think that documentary photography is effective in today’s society?
+Summarize Ritchin’s opinion of photography (list at least three key points).
+What does Ritchin think are the positive aspects of photography?
 What are the negative ones?
-Discuss some examples from each reading.
+Discuss some examples from the reading.

 An important note on plagiarism